microsoft/winget-cli-restsource/README.md

 5. Run the `WinGet.RestSource.Functions` project locally in Visual Studio using F5.
 6. Add it as a source in winget with: `winget source add -n "winget-pkgs-restsource" -a https://localhost:7071/api/ -t "Microsoft.Rest"`

-Your commands to winget will now use your locally running REST instance as user added source.
+Your commands to winget will now use your locally running REST instance as a user added source.

 ## Running Tests